Kkotiswar/Drum-kit/README.md

 # Drum-kit
-A simple projects using js
+A simple musical instrument game using javascript functionalities